chef/chef-web-docs/content/install_chef_air_gap.md

 ## Chef Infra Server

 In this section you'll install the Chef Infra Server, and create your organization and user.
-Note that in order to configure Supermarket later in this guide, you will need a user that is a member of the `admins` group.
+Note that to configure Supermarket later in this guide, you will need a user that is a member of the `admins` group.